alelom/python-package-folder/README.md

 **For PyPI/TestPyPI:**
 - **Username**: Your PyPI username, or `__token__` for API tokens
 - **Password**: Your PyPI password or API token (recommended)
+- **Auto-detection**: If you provide an API token (starts with `pypi-`), the tool will automatically use `__token__` as the username, even if you entered a different username

+**Common Authentication Issues:**
+- **403 Forbidden**: Usually means you used your username instead of `__token__` with an API token.
+The tool now auto-detects this.
+- **TestPyPI vs PyPI**: TestPyPI requires a separate account and token from https://test.pypi.org/manage/account/token/

+### Smart File Filtering

+When publishing, the tool automatically filters distribution files to only upload those matching the current build:

+- **Package name matching**: Only uploads files for the package being built
+- **Version matching**: Only uploads files for the specified version
+- **Automatic cleanup**: Old build artifacts in `dist/` are ignored, preventing accidental uploads

+This ensures that when building a subfolder package, only that package's distribution files are uploaded, not files from previous builds of other packages.

 To get a PyPI API token:
 1. Go to https://pypi.org/manage/account/token/